Ukraine hails air defences after heavy Russian missile strikes | Headlines

 "Our guys are awesome," Andriy Yermak, head of the Ukrainian presidential staff, wrote on Telegram.
 Kyiv, a city of about 3 million people, appeared to have escaped serious damage although the Kyiv region's governor said 40% of the region's residents had been left without power after unspecified infrastructure was hit.

-After an hours-long air raid alert ended, Zelenskiy told Ukrainians that air defences had "shot down most of the missiles".
-Kyiv officials said that nine out of 10 missiles fired at the capital had been shot down.
+After an hoursuk-long air raid alert ended, President Volodymyr Zelenskiy told fellow Ukrainians that air defences had "shot down most of the missiles."
+Kyiv officials said nine out of 10 missiles fired at the capital had been shot down.
 AIR STRIKES HAD BEEN EXPECTED

 Kyrylo Tymoshenko, deputy head of the presidential office, said missiles had crashed into buildings in Zaporizhzhia in the southeast, destroying several houses and killing two people.
 Three people were wounded, including a small child, he said.
 Water supply in Odesa region had been stopped as all pumping stations and reserve lines had lost power, the regional water company announced on Telegram.